Deeper Roots, Higher Branches – Agile in 2018

 “True Tales of Antifragile Code” by Rob Myers.
 In this session Rob will tell true episodes of “Black Swan” stories that teams implemented.
 Once implemented, the user story opened a whole new market segment, improved the flow of value in another area of the organization, or greatly aided in retaining critically important customers.
 In other words, it delivered exponentially more value than most of the team’s other user stories.

 “Mob Programming Game” by Willem Larsen.
-If you’ve ever been to one of Willem’s workshops on language learning, you know he’s a keen observer and great teacher.
-He’s been working as a programmer with teams using Mob Programming – and of course he’s created a great way to help you learn rapidly about all its aspects: his new Mob Programming game.
+If you’ve ever been to one of Willem’s workshops on language learning, you know he’s a keen observer and a great teacher.
+He’s been working as a programmer with teams using Mob Programming – and of course, he’s created a great way to help you learn rapidly about all its aspects: his new Mob Programming game.
 This is sure to be popular!

 Technical Practices in an Agile Transformation” by Al Shalloway.
 How to balance the demands of the technical side of an Agile transformation?
-Technical debt pay-down, risk, safety, team structure changes all compete for your attention.
+Technical debt pay-down, risk, safety, and team structure changes all compete for your attention.
 Al’s advice for balancing all these forces is based on deep experience few can match.

 The deliver:Agile conference will have 3 days packed with great sessions like these.
 Registration is now open, and I hope you’ll join us in Austin, TX for fun and learning.

 This is an Agile Alliance community blog post.
 Opinions represented are personal and belong solely to the author.
-They do not represent opinion or policy of Agile Alliance.
+They may not represent the opinion or policy of Agile Alliance.

-Recent Posts
+Recent Agile Alliance Blog Posts